Best Case Interview Books: 18 Books Ranked (2026)

 Important distinction: These are not traditional consulting case interviews.
 They're mini-cases for business roles in tech: marketing, operations, finance, strategy, analytics, business development, and product management.

-The cases are shorter and less structured than traditional consulting cases.
+What could be better: The cases are shorter and less structured than traditional consulting cases.
 If you're preparing for McKinsey, BCG, or Bain, this book won't help much.

-Case Interview Books to Skip
+Which Case Interview Books Should You Skip?

 #11: Case Master (Ron Clouse & Valentin Nugmanov)